What is a Contract?

 A contract is a legal agreement between two or more people.
 A written agreement is one of the most important communication tools for both the contractor and consumer.
 It helps avoid misunderstandings about what a job will include.
 A thorough contract tells how the work will be done, when it will be done, what materials will be used, and how much it will cost.

 In California, a written contract is required for all home improvement projects over $500.
-A home improvement contract and any changes made to that contract must be in writing, legible, easy to understand, and inform the consumer of his/her rights to cancel or rescind the contract.
+A home improvement contract and any changes made to that contract must be in writing, legible, easy to understand, and inform the consumer of their rights to cancel or rescind the contract.
 If you are promised something verbally make sure that it is included in writing.
 Don't sign anything until you understand the contract and agree to the terms.

 A contract should contain everything agreed upon by the consumer and contractor.
 Please review the Contracts and Binding Agreements section for further reference.

 - The contract should describe, in detail, the products to be used and how the work will be performed, i.e., size, color, who will be doing what work, amounts of materials provided, manufacturer model number, etc.

 - There must be a detailed, written payment schedule in the contract.
 The payments to the contractor cannot exceed the value of the work performed (with the exception of the down payment—see "REMEMBER" below).